Iowa rallies to beat Rutgers 68-62

+IOWA CITY, Iowa (AP) -- Iowa is a young team loaded with potential.

+The Hawkeyes were nearly a victim of their own inexperience on Sunday against a Rutgers team that still hasn't won a Big Ten road game.

-IOWA CITY, Iowa (AP) -- Senior Peter Jok scored 18 points with 11 rebounds and Iowa rallied from nine down to beat Rutgers 68-62 Sunday and move back to .500 in the Big Ten.
+Senior Peter Jok scored 18 points with 11 rebounds and Iowa rallied from nine down to beat Rutgers 68-62 and move back to .500 in the Big Ten.

-Freshman Cordell Pemsl had 13 for the Hawkeyes (10-7, 2-2 Big Ten), who used a late 17-4 run to clinch its seventh win in nine games.
+Freshman Cordell Pemsl had 13 for the Hawkeyes (10-7, 2-2 Big Ten), who used improved defense to key a late 17-4 run that clinched their seventh win in nine games.

+''Instead of rolling over, we decided to come out as a collective unit and get stops that led to easy buckets.
+We did that down the stretch,'' Pemsl said.

 Iowa committed 18 turnovers, got crushed on the offensive glass 19-9 and went over eight minutes without a field goal.
 But the Hawkeyes woke up after 30 sluggish minutes, and Jordan Bohannon's layup off a steal gave the Hawkeyes a 57-55 lead with 3:59 left.

-Iowa's Dominique Uhl, ineffective for much of the season, scored 10 points and had eight rebounds.
+Nicholas Baer's jumper made it 63-59 with 1:08 to go and Iowa's Dominique Uhl, ineffective for much of the season, scored 10 points and had eight rebounds.

 Deshawn Freeman had 19 points and 13 rebounds for Rutgers (11-6, 0-4), who fell to 0-21 on the road since joining the Big Ten.
 The Scarlet Knights hit just two free throws and four 3s.